Rürup Pension Calculator: Does a Rürup Pension work for you?

 Your Rürup pension

-With your monthly contribution of 300 € you can expect to accumulate a total amount of 244.414 € at age 67.
-On this amount, you will have to pay an expected tax rate of 19,3 %.
-You will have to convert into an annuity, i.e. a fixed pension that pays you an expected monthly net income of 592 € throughout your retirement.
+With your monthly contribution of 400 € you can expect to accumulate a total amount of 774.759 € at age 67.
+On this amount, you will have to pay an expected tax rate of 23,83 %.
+You will have to convert this amount into an annuity, i.e., a fixed pension that pays you an expected monthly net income of 1.770 € throughout your retirement.

 The value of that annuity depends on how long you live in retirement.
-If you live till 95, you get out as much as you put in nominally.
-If you live the normal life expectancy of 20 years you would have collected 65 % of the amount you built up.
+If you live until about 105, you get out as much as you put in nominally.
+If you live the normal life expectancy of 20 years, you would have collected 53 % of the amount you built up.

 Rürup compared to a private pension plan

-Converting to an annuity later in life has the benefit that taxation declines with age.
-For example, at age 76 your tax rate for an annuity is pre-multiplied by 10 %.
-So instead of paying your tax rate of, say, 30 %, you would pay just 10 % × 30 % = 3 %.
-At age 67 that pre-multiplication factor is 17 %.
-If you keep investing you will be able to pass a surviving spouse, or any other heir a sizable sum as is shown in Figure 3.
-Unless you grow really seriously old a private pension plan typically gives you a much better pension and an inheritance.
+Converting your PPP assets to an annuity later in life has the benefit that taxation of a PPP annuity declines with age.
+For example, at age 76, your tax rate for an annuity is pre-multiplied by 10 %!
+So, if your tax rate is 30 %, you would pay just 10 % × 30 % = 3 % on the annuity, which is much lower than the tax on the Rürup annuity.

 Canceling

-Unfortunately, you cannot cancel your Rürup contract in the sense that you cannot take your assets out of any Rürup contract that you already have paid into.
+Unfortunately, you cannot cancel your Rürup contract, in the sense that you cannot take your assets out of any Rürup contract that you have already paid into.
 However, you can stop contributing.
-Review the effective costs for your latest contributions and use those in the calculator above to see if your contract is worth continuing or whether you rather switch your contributions to our low-cost private pension plan.
+Review the effective costs for your latest contributions and use those in the calculator above to see if your contract is worth continuing or whether you would rather switch your contributions to our low-cost private pension plan.

 The key points of Rürup